CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 When a long-press action is completed, inputs from that same key will be ignored for this many milliseconds.
 This is necessary to prevent the same key from incorrectly registering as a simple press just after completing the previous action--a person cannot lift their finger off the key instantaneously.
 > [!TIP]
 > If you find that your primary interact isn't registering when trying to quickly pick up multiple items, you can try lowering this value.
 It must be between 50 and 2000.
 ## Enable "use item" action
 * Config setting: `sec_enable_use_act`
 * Default: `true`

 Enables the secondary action that allows you to immediately use any consumable pickup item.
 ## Enable "unload weapon" action
 * Config setting: `sec_enable_unload_act`
 * Default: `true`

 Enables the secondary action that allows you to unload and take the ammunition from a weapon on the ground.
 ## Enable "take all" action
 * Config setting: `sec_enable_takeall_act`
 * Default: `true`

 Enables the secondary action that allows you to take everything from a container at once.
+> [!TIP]

-If you have iTheon's Auto Looter addon installed, there is also an option in the Addons menu that allows you to autoloot the same way.
+> If you have iTheon's Auto Looter addon installed, there is also an option in the Addons menu that allows you to autoloot the same way.
 It is enabled by default.
 ## Enable "heal NPC" action
 * Config setting: `sec_enable_heal_act`
 * Default: `true`
 Enables the secondary action that allows you to heal a wounded stalker on the ground.

 Unlike the vanilla function, this will allow you to use any kind of medkit or stimpack you have--but it will always try to use the cheapest one, and (if [show_multi_uses](#show-quantity-for-multi-use-items) is enabled) it will show you on the prompt which one it will use, as well as how many uses you have remaining.
 ## Default IED placement mode
 * Config setting: `sec_mode_setupthebomb`
 * Default: `0`